wodenx/Bodiless-JS/packages/fclasses/doc/Refactor.md

 ## Spread Design

-There are many cases where it is useful to apply the same token(s) to all keys in a design.
-Let's create a spreadDesign and spreadSchema utilities  which do this
+There are many cases where it is useful to apply the same token(s) to multiple keys in a design.
+Let's create a spreadDesign helper for this:

 ```js
 flow(